ParadoxalCorp/FelixBot/README.md

 -If a user has two roles with custom permissions, the highest role will be used

--`false` prevail on `true`, we'll see the exact meaning of this below
+-Commands prevail on categories, we'll see the exact meaning of this below

 ## Setting a new custom permission
 > I want a user to be able to use the `announce` command, how do i do this?